 We have been tracking some significant movement in the SERPs from around October 17th that indicated a major Google Update had taken place.
 The only official information about the update from Google (Gary Illyes) is that it most likely relates to a core algorithm update, rather than Panda or Penguin.

 It seems like the update was rolled out over several days, as the SERP trackers are showing variations on when it hit.
 However, it looks like it commenced on October 17th and continued through to the October 22nd.
 You can see the tracking graphs below:

 The MozCast tracker shows a significant spike in volatility on October 17th, with a reasonable amount of volatility continuing until October 22nd.

 The Rank Ranger Risk Index shows one of the largest spikes we have seen in its index on the October 20th, with volatility continuing for three days until the October 22nd.
 This is slightly later than MozCast, but we don’t read much into the discrepancy.

 What is the Update Targeting?

-Another theory is that October 17th is precisely a year since Penguin 3.0 was released, and significant evolution in the algorithm targeting webspam (i.e. spammy backlinks).
-We have previously mentioned that Google Penguin is due to operate in Real Time from the next update (reportedly due this year), so it is possible that some parts of the Penguin Algorithm are slowly being incorporated into the core algorithm.
-Gary Illyes recently said on the 22nd October that “Google Penguin is not ready for prime time yet.”
-With Penguin very much on their minds, it is possible that it is related.
+Another theory is that October 17th is precisely a year since Penguin 3.0 was released, and significant evolution in the algorithm targeting webspam (i.e., spammy backlinks).
+We have previously mentioned that Google Penguin is due to operate in Real Time from the next update (reportedly due this year).
+It is possible that some parts of the Penguin Algorithm are slowly being incorporated into the core algorithm.
+Gary Illyes recently said on the October 22nd that “Google Penguin is not ready for prime time yet.”
+With Penguin very much on their minds, this may be related.